OlleMattsson/yijing/src/static/iching.md

 above SUN THE GENTLE, WIND
 below K'UN THE RECEPTIVE, EARTH

 A slight variation of tonal stress gives the Chinese name for this hexagram a double meaning.
 It means both contemplating and being seen, in the sense of being an example.
-These ideas are suggested by the fact that the hexagram can be understood as picturing a type of tower characteristic of ancient China.

-A tower of this kind commanded a wide view of the country; at the same time, when situated on a mountain, it became a landmark that could be seen for miles around.
+These ideas are suggested by the fact that the hexagram can be understood as picturing a type of tower characteristic of ancient China. \n \n A tower of this kind commanded a wide view of the country; at the same time, when situated on a mountain, it became a landmark that could be seen for miles around.
 Thus the hexagram shows a ruler who contemplates the law of heaven above him and the ways of the people below, and who, by means of good government, sets a lofty example to the masses.
 This hexagram is linked with the eight month (September-October).
 The light-giving power retreats and the dark power is again on the increase.
 However, this aspect is not material in the interpretation of the hexagram as a whole.

 THE JUDGMENT